kyeser/bibliographies/sound-studies.md

 * Kramer, Lawrence.
 2018. *The Hum of the World: A Philosophy of Listening*.
 Oakland: University of California Press.
 * Krims, Adam.
 2007. *Music and Urban Geography*.
 New York: Routledge.
 * LaBelle, Brandon.
 2010. *Acoustic Territories: Sound Culture and Everyday Life*.
 New York: Continuum.
+* ———.
+2021. *Acoustic Justice: Listening, Performativity, and the Work of Reorientation*.
+New York: Bloomsbury Academic.
 * Lazzarini, Victor, Damián Keller, Nuno Otero, and Luca Turchet, eds.
 2021. *Ubiquitous Music Ecologies*.
 London: Routledge.
 * Leonardson, Eric.
 2015. “[‘Our Sonic Playground’: A Model for Active Engagement in Urban Soundscapes](http://www.ingentaconnect.com/content/intellect/jucs/2015/00000002/F0020001/art00011).” *Journal of Urban Cultural Studies* 2 (1–2): 165–76.
 * Leppert, Richard, and Susan McClary, eds.
 1987. *Music and Society: The Politics of Composition, Performance and Reception*.
 New York: Cambridge University Press.